 Five transverse lines are on the plantar aspect, they are

-- Diaphragm line is below the metatarsal base, the skin is darker around the metatarsals.
-Lungs, thyroid, esophagus, hiatus hernia, pancreas and gallbladder reflexes are present between shoulder and diaphragm line.
+- Diaphragm line is below the metatarsal base.
+The skin is darker around the metatarsals.
+Lungs, thyroid, esophagus, hiatus hernia, pancreas, and gallbladder reflexes are present between shoulder and diaphragm line.

 - The Waistline differs from person to person; located in the narrowest foot spot similar to a waist!
 Kidney, adrenal, stomach, liver, spleen, transverse colon, hepatic and splenic flexure reflexes and part of small intestines are present between diaphragm and waistline.

 - The pelvic line is between anklebones to heel base on either side of the foot.
-Ascending and descending colon, part of the small intestines and bladder are present between waist and pelvic line.
+Ascending and descending colon, part of the small intestines and bladder are present between the waist and pelvic line.

 Aspects of the foot

-According to reflexology, foot comprises four aspects.
+According to reflexology, the foot comprises four elements.

 - Dorsal is the upper-side foot.